sriramdasbalaji/AzurefunctionsBuildHOL/HOL/readme.md

      > Username: ++@lab.CloudPortalCredential(1).Username++
      > Password: ++@lab.CloudPortalCredential(1).Password++

-1. Provide a name for your Visual Studio Team Services account and click **Continue** to start the creation process
+1. Provide a name for your Visual Studio Team Services account and click **Continue** to start the creation process.

-1. In 1-2 minutes your account should be ready with a default project **MyFirstProject** created.
+1. In 1-2 minutes, your account should be ready with a default project **MyFirstProject** created.

 ### Part C: Import and clone the project repository

 1. Navigate to the **Code** hub.
-As you have not created any code yet, you should see an empty repository.
+As you have not created any code yet, you will see an empty repository.
 You can clone the remote repository to your local machine and start adding code.
 You can also import code from an another repository if you have existing code.

-1. For the purpose of this lab we will import it from **GitHub**.
+1. For the purpose of this lab, you will import it from **GitHub**.
 Select **import** and enter https://github.com/sriramdasbalaji/AzureFunctionsBuild.git in the **Clone URL** field and select **Import**

      ![importrepository](images/importrepository.png)

       ![clonerepo](images/clonerepo.png)

-1. When the import is complete, Select **Clone** and then select **Clone in Visual Studio**.
+1. When the import is complete, select **Clone** and then select **Clone in Visual Studio**.

    ![cloneinvisualstudio](images/cloneinvisualstudio.png)

-   Note that VSTS supports a wide avriety of IDEs including Eclipse, IntelliJ, XCode, Android Developer Studio, Visual Studio Code, Etc.,
+   Note that VSTS supports a wide variety of IDEs including Eclipse, IntelliJ, XCode, Android Developer Studio, Visual Studio Code, etc.

-1. When the code opens in Visual Studio, if you are prompted to sign into Visual Studio Team Services, use the same credentials(that you used above to create account) and select **Clone**
+1. When the code opens in Visual Studio, if you are prompted to sign into Visual Studio Team Services, use the same credentials(that you used above to create the VSTS account) and select **Clone**

      ![clonepath](images/clonepath.png)